-- 877-480-4161 [toll free]
+- · 877-480-4161 (Toll Free)

-- 855-821-9713 [customer service number]
+- · 855-821-9713 (Customer Service)

-- https://www.aetnastudenthealth.com/
+- www.aetnastudenthealth.com

 Dental and Vision Care

 Students have the option to elect dental and/or vision coverage at their expense.
 Policy information is available in the Office of Enrollment Services.
 The same annual enrollment dates for medical coverage enrollment also pertain to dental and vision coverage.